 As part of this report, overall trends are assessed to determine whether additional training or attention should be given to specific areas, or if a broader programmatic change should be considered.

 Federal regulations require the IACUC to report on the status of the Animal Care & Use Program twice a year, which includes pertinent findings from facility inspections.
-The University’s Institutional Official, S. Jack Hu, PhD, is the recipient of the semi-annual report and provides feedback and recommendations for improvement, where necessary.
+The University’s Institutional Official is the recipient of the semi-annual report and provides feedback and recommendations for improvement, where necessary.

 Regulatory bodies may also request and review inspection findings when conducting a site visit.
 The United States Department of Agriculture (USDA) conducts inspections of U-M facilities once per USDA fiscal year (October 1 – September 30).

 AAALAC International conducts a full re-accreditation site visit once every three years.
 The U-M’s last site visit was in July 2017, and the next site visit is scheduled to occur in Spring/Summer 2020.